sinkaroid/janda/README.md

 ## Installation
 `pip install janda / pipenv install janda`
-- or fork this repo to build it from source code.
+- or fork this repo

 To use specific API, you could use `from janda import Nhentai`